Log Home Maintenance

 Plan ahead when planting shrubs and trees.
 Think about how far the branches will reach towards the home.
 Allow extra room for the trees and bushes to grow and expand and still not touch the home.
 More moisture is held to the home when there is plant life against it.
 Also the branches and leaves rubbing against the logs shorten the life of your home sealant.

 Corners are one of the hardest places to seal a cabin and make it weather tight.
 I have stood and looked at the corners in a log home and been able to see light through the corners.
 One customer who visited our model home in Ennis, Montana, used to own a log home.
 She said that she could walk around her log home on a windy day with a candle and the draft could blow the candle out.
-This is not the case with our homes.
-The precision milling makes all the difference for log cabin maintenance.
+Even adding rows of caulking between the rows of logs helps to seal out any air that may be penetrating into the home.

 Now let’s look at the handcrafted log homes.

-The Lake Country Hand Craft Log Homes do not need chinking either.
-It can of course be added for aesthetics, but is not needed to seal out the weather.
-Even though the logs are varying in thickness we have very specific methods of making them weather tight.
-The log shell is fully assembled in the Lake Country Yard.
+With a Scandinavian Full Scribed handcrafted log home the logs are varying in thickness.
+We have very specific methods of making them weather tight.
+The log shell is fully assembled in the yard.
 All of the door and window opening, roof pitch cuts, corners, and log stack cuts are preformed by our master craftsmen.
 We use the Scandinavian Full Scribe style of craftsmanship between the logs.
-When the logs are examined on the ends, they appear to have a slight Swedish Cope curve to them.
+When the logs are examined on the ends, they have a slight Swedish Cope curve to them.
 Micrometers, precision tools, and other technical instruments are used to measure the logs and fashion it for precise placement in a wall.
 There are no machine cuts on our handcrafted log homes.

 The corners of our handcrafted log homes are either full saddle notched or diamond cut pattern, depending on the customer choice.
 The saddle notch cuts the bottoms of the logs.
 The diamond cut pattern cuts the tops and bottoms of the logs.
 Both styles are lovely.
 Personally I feel the diamond cut pattern adds just a little more character to a home.
 Both corner styles leave the home very weather tight.